symfony/symfony-docs/contributing/documentation/format.rst

 been made in Symfony, you should precede your description of the change with the corresponding directive and a short description:

-For a new feature or a behavior change use the ``.. versionadded:: 4.x``
+For a new feature or a behavior change use the ``.. versionadded:: 5.x``
 directive:

 .. code-block:: rst

-    .. versionadded:: 4.2
+    .. versionadded:: 5.2

-        Named autowiring aliases have been introduced in Symfony 4.2.
+        ... ... ... was introduced in Symfony 5.2.

 If you are documenting a behavior change, it may be helpful to *briefly* describe how the behavior has changed: